LilBroCodes/LilBroCodes/README.md

 - Hi, I’m @LilBroCodes
-- 10 months of self taught python experience
+- 1.5y of self taught python experience
 - Some experience in Geometry Dash

 - Other languages: